ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

   required for producing the token.
 Different issuance protocols have different security properties, e.g., some issuance protocols may produce tokens that are publicly verifiable, whereas others may not have this property.
+- Issuer identity.
+Tokens identify which issuers are trusted for a given issuance protocol.
 - Interactive or non-interactive.
 Tokens can either be interactive or not.
   An interactive token is one which requires a freshly issued token based on the challenge, whereas a non-interactive token can be issued proactively and cached for future use.
 - Per-domain or cross-domain.
 Tokens can be constrained to the Origin for which the challenge originated, or can be used across Origins.
-- Trusted issuer.
-Tokens identify which issuers are trusted for a given issuance protocol.

 Depending on the use case, Origins may need to maintain state to track redeemed tokens.
 For example, Origins that accept non-interactive,